Connect with others who understand.

 • Heavy menstrual periods

-If you experience ongoing bleeding and can’t get it to stop, get emergency medical care.
+If you experience ongoing bleeding that won’t stop, get emergency medical care.

 7. Infections